 The Corporation has in place a planning and budgeting process to help determine the funds required to support the Corporation's normal operating requirements on an ongoing basis and its capital, administrative, and exploration and evaluation expenditures.
-Depending on market conditions, the
+The Corporation ensures that there are sufficient funds to meet its short-term requirements, taking into account its anticipated cash flows from operations and its holdings of cash and cash equivalents.

-Unigold Inc. - Management Discussion and Analysis December 31, 2022 - Page 24
+Unigold Inc. - Management Discussion and Analysis June 30, 2023 - Page 25